ppy/osu-wiki/news/2024/2024-12-13-project-loved-december-2024.md

 [![](/wiki/shared/news/2024-12-13-project-loved-december-2024/1028094.jpg)](https://osu.ppy.sh/community/forums/topics/2014494)

-[LIQU@. - Rakka Factor](https://osu.ppy.sh/beatmapsets/1028094#osu) by ::PandaHero::{ user=1233255 } and [Mirash](https://osu.ppy.sh/users/2841009)\
+[LIQU@. - Rakka Factor](https://osu.ppy.sh/beatmapsets/1028094#osu) by ::PandaHero::{ user=1233255 } and ::Mirash::{ user=2841009 }\
 174 BPM, 3:38 | 7.34★, 7.74★\
 *description written by ::Librarian::{ user=10083084 }*

 There's something just so... special about this map...
 I really couldn't pinpoint what allows it to be as great as it is... maybe it's some sort of *Rakka Factor*... heh...

-Joking aside, this 7.74★ collab between ::PandaHero::{ user=1233255 } and [Mirash](https://osu.ppy.sh/users/2841009) is magnificent.
+Joking aside, this 7.74★ collab between ::PandaHero::{ user=1233255 } and ::Mirash::{ user=2841009 } is magnificent.
 The difficulty arises from high-spacing cut streams at 174 BPM, providing quite the challenge over its 3:38 runtime.
 Go out and try this one for yourself, because you won't regret it.

 [![](/wiki/shared/news/2024-12-13-project-loved-december-2024/1842684.jpg)](https://osu.ppy.sh/community/forums/topics/2014493)